AlCalzone/node-tradfri-client/README.md

 ```
 The returned `identity` and `psk` **have to be stored** for future connections to the gateway.
 To comply with IKEA's requests, the security code **must not be stored** permanently in your application.

-The call throws an error if it wasn't successful which you should handle.
+If the authentication was not successful, this method throws (or rather rejects with) an error which you should handle.
 The error `e` should be of type `TradfriError` and gives further information why the authentication failed.
 To check that, add `TradfriError` and `TradfriErrorCodes` to the list of imports and check as follows:
 ```TS
 if (e instanceof TradfriError) {
     switch (e.code) {